 Classitosis – An affliction that causes you to give classic films higher ratings than they probably deserve.
+Originally debuted on Episode #484: The Equalizer.
 Sean was accused of having Classitosis on Episode #514: Maggie.
 (See also: Criterionitis) (See also: Nostalgiarrhea)

 The Cloon / Cloontang – Cool nicknames for George Clooney.